 NinjaPear client wrapper

 Use a thin wrapper.
-Don’t build a fake framework when a small client class will do.
+Do not build a fake framework.

 import os